SebghatYusuf/everything-plus/SECURITY.md

 ### Attribution

-We believe in recognizing security researchers who help make Everything Clone more secure.
+We believe in recognizing security researchers who help make Everything Plus more secure.
 With your permission, we will:

 - Credit you in our security advisory
 - Include your name in our release notes
 - Provide a reference letter if requested

-Thank you for helping keep Everything Clone and its users secure.
+Thank you for helping keep Everything Plus and its users secure.